kiba/Writings/fac/chp20_survival.md

 All the sudden, the robots were firing westward.

 Arc engaged the enemies with his rifle as well, spewing bullets at holographic waypoints.
-His armor readily steadied his aims, but most of his bullets hit ground.
+His armor readily steadied his aims, but most of his bullets hit nothing.

 "Team JNPR?!
 Need help here!"
 Arc shouted.
 "Damn it!
 We need to get out of there!
 Where the hell are they coming from?"
 Artillery unavailable.
 Units rapidly dwindling.
 Enemy counter increasing.
 Every indicator on his HUD was just more bad news.